ameijin/quicketl/docs/development/index.md

 # Development

-Resources for contributing to ETLX development.
+Resources for contributing to QuickETL development.

 ## Getting Started